alicemunsal/dohex/DoHex2.md

 ## Conclusion

 I am a software architect actively developing softwares.
 I know every project is different and I believe, there are no silver bullets.
+We always need to evaluate the context

 This is my second attempt to write about DoHex Architecture.
 The first one was getting too long and complicated.
 I decided  to split into multiple post.
 Thread models, transactions, component communications, adapter organization, scaling, deployment, refactoring, tools needed are the remaining topics.